yegor256/xembly/README.md

 ### XATTR

-`XATTR` changes the value of an attribute of all current nodes to a value calculated with XPath expression:
+The `XATTR` directive changes the value of an attribute of all current nodes to a value calculated with the provided XPath expression:

 ```text
 ADD "product-1";